The Director: A Composable Behaviour System with Soft Transitions: Framework

 \subsection{Data}

 Providers can access data about the local state of the Director to assist in making decisions and understanding the system state.

-\subsubsection{Uses}
+\subsubsection{Uses:}

 `Uses' is a DSL keyword used to obtain information about subtasks.
 It provides information about the run state of the subtask and whether it is Done.
 The run states include whether the subtask is currently running, queued to run, or not yet requested by the current Provider.
-The information comes from the subtask corresponding to the template type of the Uses keyword.

-In the scenario with the LeftLeg and its motors, the Uses keyword tells the LeftLeg when all of its motors are Done.
-The GetUpWhenFallen can determine if the GetUp is currently running by using the Uses keyword.
-It can use this to determine whether to send an Idle Task rather than re-requesting the GetUp Task.
+An example of how this information can be used is in Listing~\ref{code:kickto}

-\subsubsection{Run Reason}
+\subsubsection{Run Reason:}

-The RunReason DSL word retrieves information about why a Provider is running.
+The `RunReason' DSL keyword retrieves information about why a Provider is running.

 There are five possible run reasons - a new Task was requested, the Provider has become active, the Provider has become inactive, a subtask is Done, and the Provider is pushed because a higher priority module wants its Causing state to be true.

-The RelaxWhenFalling and GetUpWhenFallen Providers in our scenario run when the robot falls over and once it is fallen, respectively.
-These Providers check the sensor data to determine if it needs to request its subtask.
-The run reason information tells the Providers if they are running because of a new sensor message or because their subtask is Done.
-An example of code for the GetUpWhenFallen Provider is in Listing~\ref{code:getupwhenfallen}.
+The active and inactive RunReasons are relevant for the start and stop Provider types.